 MS in Business Intelligence and Analytics

 Enterprise Data, Introduction to Data Mining and Predictive Analysis are just a few of the classes that you can expect from this master’s program.
-You can even test if this degree program might be right for you with a shadowing master’s students’ shadowing program.
+You can even test if this degree program might be right for you through the university’s master’s students’ shadowing program.

 MS in Computer-Human Interaction

 Students can apply to the program through any of the colleges mentioned above.
-Graduates of the master’s program can go on to create, implement and analyze computer-human interactions.
+Graduates of the master’s program can go on to create, implement, and analyze computer-human interactions.

 MS in Professional Studies in Technology Management

-Georgetown University offers an MS in Professional Studies in Technology Management using faculty at the forefront of the technology industry.
+Located in Washington, Georgetown University offers an MS in Professional Studies in Technology Management using faculty at the forefront of the technology industry.
 Classes in the program focus on big data and cloud computing, as well as revenue optimization and leadership skills.

 MS in Education, Learning, Design and Technology

 Penn State’s MS in Education, Learning, Design, and Technology offers some great courses.
 Some of these cover Systematic Instructional Development, Educational Technology Integration and Emerging Web Technologies and Learning.
 As one of the top-ranked schools in the country, this Penn State master’s program focuses on learning, design and technology through research.

 The University of South Carolina offers its Master’s in Technology and Communication through its School of Journalism and Mass Communications.
 The program focuses on journalism in the tech industry.
 Its courses cover Writing for Digital Media, New Media and Society and Research Methods and Applications.